-Radiotherapy can cause both short and long term side effects.
-Short term side effects occur during your radiotherapy treatment.
-Long term side effects can occur months to years after your treatment has finished.
+Radiotherapy can cause both short- and long-term side effects.
+Short-term side effects occur 10 to 14 days into your radiotherapy treatment.
+Long-term side effects can occur months to years after your treatment has finished.
 Everybody reacts differently to the treatment and may not experience all side effects.